Skip to content

 Rent Review

 Most commercial leases state that rent will either stay the same or increase through a rent review.
-There will not normally be a decrease in your rent amount after one.
+There will not usually be a decrease in your rent amount after one.
 If your rent does increase after the rent review, you can ask for the reasons and check if it is fair through a valuation by a surveyor.

 Notice of Increase

 Ensure you are aware of what your lease agreement states about notice.
 If there is a deadline your landlord has to abide by to inform you of a raise, and they miss this, they may no longer be able to increase the rent.
-Most rent reviews, as such, do not put any pressure on your landlord regarding the time when they carry it out.
-Accordingly, you may find there is no review for some time, and then a long overdue one takes place.
-Your landlord can backdate any rent increase when a rent review is outstanding.
+The rent review provisions will specify whether ‘time is of the essence’ for the review.

 Your lease agreement should state how you respond to the rise in rent and how to deal with disagreements.
+Any disputes on the rent increase usually require you to engage an expert to determine whether it has been validly calculated.
+Usually, their findings will be binding, and you may bear this cost.

 Continue reading this article below the form